Unit 15. Infectious Diseases Affecting the Nervous System

 African sleeping sickness

-Neurological disease, endemic in Africa
+-Neurological disease, endemic in Africa

-the parasitic protozoan Trypanosoma brucei
+-caused by parasitic protozoan Trypanosoma brucei